 We had no idea there are ghost towns in the east.
 You really captured the mood of how life was lived in the east, hundred’s of years ago.
 I showed the DVD to five of my junior high classes.

 The response from the students was remarkable.
 As I mentioned to you when we first met, I was in the process of teaching them the history of what life was like during the 1800’s, your DVD enhanced my teaching.
 The students have asked questions that I would have never imagined.
 The DVD gave them a sense of excitement about the pioneers of that period.

 I could have never taught them in a more exciting way.
 Thank You!!

 We are looking forward to having you in our classes in two weeks.
 My students keep asking me what day you are coming.
 They are excited that they have a chance to meet a real treasure hunter.
 Respectfully, Susan P----- M-----"

 IMPORTANT VIEWING INFO.
-Depending on your computer operating system, it may take a few minutes for the trailers and the video, if you purchase, to download.
+Depending on your computer operating system, it may take a few minutes to view the trailer.

 If you have any problems, you can contact me through the “Contact Me” form on our home page.

 Thank You, and I hope you enjoy the series!